 We integrate this information throughout this report; the information is designed to help you find key elements on non-financial matters.
-Links to policies, standards and relevant documents can be found at anglianwater.co.uk
+Links to policies, standards and relevant documents can be found at anglianwater.co.uk.

-Reporting requirement Relevant policies, documents or reports that govern our approach Sections within the Annual Integrated Report where you can read more about our current activities and risk management (Anglian Water AIR reference) social prosperity to the region we serve through our commitment to Love Every Drop.
-Pollution Incident Response Plan Climate Change Adaptation Net Zero Strategy 2030 risks are integrated within the company's overall risk management framework page 101 (d) description of:- (i) principal CR risks and opportunities pages 94-97 (ii) time periods to which these are assessed pages 94-97 (e) actual and potential impacts of the principal CR risks and opportunities on the business model and strategy page 94-97 (f) resilience of the business model and strategy, taking into consideration different CR scenarios pages 94-100 (g) targets used to manage CR risks and realise CR opportunities and performance against targets pages 94-101 (h) KPIs used to assess targets above and calculations on which these are based, pages 101-102 Our stakeholders: our environment pages 44-53 Section 172 statement pages 84-86 Climate-related financial disclosures, pages 91-103
+Reporting requirement Relevant policies, documents or reports that govern our approach Sections within the Annual Integrated Report where you can read more about our current activities and risk management Environmental and Articles of Association Chair's welcome pages 5-7 climate matters Our commitment to protecting and enhancing our environment is enshrined in the Articles of Association of Anglian Water through our stated purpose: To bring environmental and social prosperity to the region we serve through our commitment to Love Every Drop.
+Strategic Direction Statement Integrated Management System Framework Policy Water Resources Management Plan Drought Plan Water Recycling Long-Term Plan Drainage and Wastewater Management Plan Pollution Incident Response Plan Climate Change Adaptation Net Zero Strategy 2030 Chief Executive's statement pages 8-10 The Year in context: pages 14-24 Our strategic ambitions page 12 Holding ourselves to account pages 35-36 Responsible financing: Sustainable finance pages 27-30 Climate-related (CR) financial disclosures: (a) governance arrangements pages 92-93 (b) how CR risks and opportunities are identified, assessed and managed page 101 (c) how processes for identifying, assessing and managing CR risks are integrated within the company's overall risk management framework page 101 (d) description of:- (i) principal CR risks and opportunities pages 94-97 (e) actual and potential impacts of the principal CR risks and opportunities on the business model and strategy page 94-97 (f) resilience of the business model and strategy, taking into consideration different CR scenarios pages 94-100 (g) targets used to manage CR risks and realise CR opportunities and performance against targets pages 94-101 (h) KPIs used to assess targets above and calculations on which these are based, pages 101-102 Our stakeholders: our environment pages 44-53 Section 172 statement pages 84-86 Climate-related financial disclosures, pages 91-103 Principal risks pages 108-116